DanielTockan/Rainforest-Store/README.md

           })}
 ```

-Clicking on any of these products led you to the page for the individual product where the ability to favourite the item and leave reviews was possible.
+Clicking on any of these products leads to the page for the individual product, where the ability to favourite the item and leave reviews is possible.

 ![Home Page](./resources/screenshots/product_page.png)

-As you can see, we had a very happy customer in Daniel.
-He left a review and added the products to his favourites.

 #### My Cart

-Once items were added to the cart, they landed here.
+Once items are added to the cart, they land here.

 ![Cart](./resources/screenshots/cart.png)